lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/10 Subsystems Azimuth and Elevacion/04 State Machine.md

 The behavior of the system is managed by the state machine.
 The state machine for main axes is shown in next diagram.
 The states with bold line are superstates that have substates inside.
 In order to make the state machine more understandable, for some superstates their inner substates are not shown, and the "Not shown substates inside" label is shown.
 Refer to the diagrams bellow to get information about the inner substates for those superstates.

+For elevation axis the CW substates are skipeed.

 ```plantuml
 @startuml